Beyblade X: Xone: Development

 The game was announced on May 14, 2024.
 People who purchase the physical copy will receive a special Beyblade "Shinobi Knife 4-60LF Metal Coat: Blue".
 An English version was also announced to be in development.
+On November 6, 2025, Crunchyroll Games announced that they would add the game to their Game Vault subscription service on Android and iOS devices.
+The port launched on February 27, 2026.

+Reception

+Siliconera recommended the game to who keep up to date with the franchise.